LucasBoTang/Coursera_Managing_Big_Data_with_MySQL/README.md

-# the Managing Big Data with MySQL
+# Managing Big Data with MySQL
 Assignments and notes of Coursera course "the Managing Big Data with MySQL" by Duke University